Beee4life/acf-city-selector/README.md

 0.27.0
 * updated output for free countries
-* removed Andorra and Luxembourg as freely included countries (now freely downloadable)
+* removed Andorra and Luxembourg as default included countries
+* added more available countries and combined country packages

 0.26.1
 * urgent fix for non-working city dropdown upon state change